P-aladine/Bossrush/README.md

 # Bossrush
 ## Game concept
 3d top down boss rush shooter with a pixel wild west art style.
+Player is a young Billy the Kid.

 ### Controls
 - movement: basic movement + dash with wasd and shift respectively.